flugg/laravel-responder/readme.md

 }
 ```

 In the example above, we assume we have a many to many relationship between a `User` and `Role`.
+Note how the new method takes in an instance of `Illuminate\Database\Eloquent\Relations\Pivot`.
+This is what a many to many relation returns, and it extends `Illuminate\Database\Eloquent\Model`.

-Continuing on the example and using the response below, it will look for a `transformPivot()` method in your `UserTransformer`:
+Continuing on the example and using the response below, it will automatically look for a `transformPivot()` method in your `UserTransformer`:

 ````php
 $role = Role::with( 'users' )->find( 1 );